Table of Contents

 Low Response and Other Research Issues

 Poor design and low response rates were shown to be two issues with data collecting, particularly in health surveys that used questionnaires.
-This might lead to an insufficient or inadequate supply of data for the study.
+This might lead to an insufficient or inadequate data supply for the study.
 Creating an incentivized data collection program might be beneficial in this case to get more responses.

 1. Decide What Data You Want to Gather

 The first thing that we need to do is decide what information we want to gather.
-We must choose the subjects the data will cover, the sources we will use to gather it, and the quantity of information that we would require.
+We must choose the subjects the data will cover, the sources we will use to collect it, and the quantity of information that we will require.
 For instance, we may choose to gather information on the categories of products that an average e-commerce website visitor between the ages of 30 and 45 most frequently searches for.

 2. Establish a Deadline for Data Collection